pnpm/pnpm.io/docs/cli/env.md

 Manages the Node.js environment.

 :::danger
 `pnpm env` does not include the binaries for Corepack.
-If you want to use Corepack to install other package managers, you need to install it separately.
-See [#4029](https://github.com/pnpm/pnpm/issues/4029)
+If you want to use Corepack to install other package managers, you need to install it separately (e.g. `pnpm add -g corepack`).
 :::

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/84-MzN_0Cng" title="The pnpm patch command demo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>